gollum/gollum/README.md

 * [Textile](http://www.textism.com/tools/textile/) -- `gem install RedCloth`

+## RUNNING

+To view and edit your Gollum repository locally via the built in web interface, simply install the Gollum gem, navigate to your repository via the command line, and run the executable:

+    $ gollum

+This will start up a web server running the Gollum frontend and you can view and edit your wiki at http://localhost:4567.
+To get help on the command line utility, you can run it like so:

+    $ gollum --help

 ## REPO STRUCTURE

 A Gollum repository's contents are designed to be human editable.
 Page content